spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 <br />

 ### Settings
-The **Settings** section displays options for OS patching, scheduled scans, scheduled backups, and cluster role binding.
+The **Settings** section displays options for OS patching, scheduled scans, scheduled backups, cluster role binding, and location.
 Use the default values, and click on the **Validate** button.
 <br />

 ### Review
 Review all configurations in this section.
-The **Review** page displays the cluster name, tags, VIP, node pools, and layers.
+The **Review** page displays the cluster name, tags, node pools, and layers.
 If everything looks good, click on the **Finish Configuration** button to finish deploying the cluster.
 Deployment may take up to *20 minutes* to finish.

 While deployment is in progress, Palette displays the cluster status as **Provisioning**.
 While you wait for the cluster to finish deploying, you can explore the various tabs on the cluster details page, such as **Overview**, **Workloads**, and **Events**.
 <br />